nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workFlow.md

 <a id="opIdfetchContextsForWorkflow"></a>

-Fetches A Page of active contexts for a workflow
+Fetches A Page of active contexts for a work flow

 <aside class="warning">
 Permissions required:<br>